 When does the 2021 Kia K5 go on sale?

 The new midsize Kia K5 sedan goes on sale this summer as a 2022 model.

-Does the Kia K5 have a smaller engine than the turbocharged 2.5-liter four with 290 horsepower?
+Is the Kia K5 available with a smaller engine than the turbo 2.5-liter with 290 horsepower?

 We’re happy to see that Kia still believes in the sedan market.
 It also helps that this is a really good sedan – it’s attractive, roomy and quick.
 We’d get the EX.
 It has a roomy, comfortable interior, and allows many compelling options if that’s what you want.
 At just under $30,000 it’s K5 that best balances, fun, practicality, and value.
 Find a Kia K5 for sale